philrz/super/docs/tutorials/super-for-jq.md

 than `jq`.

-To this end, if you want full JSON compatibility without having to delve into the details of JSUP, just use the `-j` option with `super` and this will tell it to expect JSON values as input and produce JSON values as output, much like `jq`.
+To this end, if you want full JSON compatibility without having to delve into the details of SUP, just use the `-j` option with `super` and this will tell it to expect JSON values as input and produce JSON values as output, much like `jq`.

 {{% tip "Tip" %}}